- You must supervise unregistered persons in the sale of spectacles and other optical appliances to people in restricted groups.

 You may make up spectacles without a prescription, for example by duplicating an existing pair of spectacles, if you feel this is in the patient’s best interests.

-You must make arrangements for the patient to receive aftercare as far as, and for as long as, is reasonable.119
+You must make arrangements for the patient to receive aftercare as far as, and for as long as, is reasonable.132

 References

-Please read the following in conjunction with section on Supervision in the Communication, Partnership and Teamwork.
+Please read the following in conjunction with section on Supervision in Communication, Partnership and Teamwork.

 You may delegate the sale and supply of spectacles but you remain responsible for the whole process.

-If you are supervising someone undertaking the sale of spectacles to a patient you should ensure they have taken the steps listed in paragraph A321.
+If you are supervising someone undertaking the sale of spectacles to a patient you should ensure they have taken the steps listed in the section on Principles.

 If you work in a team, it should be clear, on a daily basis, which professional is responsible for the supervision of sale and supply.
 The practice should ensure that supervisors are in a position to fulfil their supervisory role.